-Blessed Thistle (also known as Holy Thistle or St. Benedict’s Thistle) was given this name due to its reputation as a cure all.
-It’s Latin name, Cnicus Benedictus, was given because its ability to cure was considered a gift form God.
+Blessed Thistle (also known as Holy Thistle or St. Benedict’s Thistle) was given this name due to its reputation as a cure-all.
+It’s Latin name, Cnicus Benedictus, was given because its ability to cure was considered a gift from God.
 It is perhaps most well known for its usage with female related problems, though it should not be used during pregnancy.
-It can be found and used in tinctures, capsules or teas.
+It can be found and used in tinctures, capsules, or teas.

 Blessed Thistle is often used in teas for nursing mothers to help increase milk supply.
 It is known to increase circulation and treat hormone imbalance.
 It enhances memory by delivering oxygen to the brain and is supportive of the heart and lungs.

 Due to its ability to act on the endocrine system, it is important to check with a doctor or healthcare practitioner before using this herb.

 Herbalists use it as a female tonic to increase mother’s milk and treat painful menstruation.

 Large doses are said to have an emetic and expectorant effect.
 Thistle contains bitter glycosides that may help stimulate appetite and act as a tonic to the digestive tract.
 Historically, large doses were used as a diaphoretic and for general stimulant action.